Chonne/algolia-mvc/README.md

 #### Virtual host

-Apache virtualhost configuration example, highly inspired by Symfony's default htaccess.
-It also still contains the original comments.
+Apache virtualhost configuration example.
 The paths are the default ones in a Debian based docker image:

 ```
 # 100-algolia-mvc.conf